PERMACULTURE

 AT and Permaculture: A Case of Yin and Yang?

 The fourth was written at the invitation of the Permaculture magazine in the UK.
 It is rather rambling, but offers a range of challenges, most of which were never properly answered.
-It was widely reprinted and funnily enough, translated into Dutch, so someone must have thought it worth the effort.
+It was widely reprinted and funnily enough, translated into Dutch and German, so some must have thought it worth the effort.

 A critique of Permaculture 1998-2012 (doc)